Social Security Benefit Calculator

 You cannot save the spreadsheet, but you can cut/paste the earnings into and out of it from elsewhere.
 Thus you can save your own table of earnings data and then paste into this calculator when you come back.

-Additional information is after the spreadsheet.
+Additional information/instruction can be found after the spreadsheet.

 You can use this calculator to calculate your "Primary Insurance Amount" (PIA) for you and/or your spouse, which for most of you is the benefit you can receive at age 67.
 You can then use this PIA to determine an optimal Social Security claiming strategy for free at Open Social Security.
 We here at 'DM' are big big fans of "free".
 And I also highly recommend the free Social Security Tools, which gives a very nice educational walkthrough and visual representation of how your Social Security benefit is calculated using your own data (or demo data, if you prefer).